astoeckel/led-controller/README.md

 ![Assembled PCBs (two stacked together)](doc/photo.jpg)

 This repository contains the schematics and gerber files for a four channel high power LED constant current source with integrated PWM dimmer.
-The circuit is entirely built from easily sourcable through-hole components, and the PCB can be cheaply manufactured.
+The circuit is entirely built from easily sourcable through-hole components, and the two-layer PCB can be cheaply manufactured (about 15$ for ten boards, excl. shipping).

 ## Specifications